judo347/Project_Fragment/README.md

 - Platform needs to be scalable and hold its own height or width, or be rendered differently.
 - Should the Color/Tiles be an enum?
 YES?
 Containing: color, sprite/id.

+#### Bugs:

+Items from chests: flies further the faster the player moves.

 #### Maybe: